Woodlesford: Community

 Woodlesford is now a residential part of the commuter belt that services the city of Leeds.
 It once had a number of industries, including its own pottery, match factory, quarries, and a brewery.
 It was divided into two parts "Old Woodlesford" and "New Woodlesford".
 The old part of the village is situated to the north of a park on the hill and contains the school, the chapel and former church.
 New Woodlesford related to houses on Midland Street and the area on Aberford Road which is now dominated by 19th-century terraces, a Co-op store and a butcher's.

 At the centre of the village is a small park which contains a football pitch, children's play area and skatepark.
 The closest sports facility is Rothwell Sports Centre in neighbouring Oulton.
 Woodlesford has two public houses and there are other pubs and restaurants in the nearby area.
 In 2010 the White Hart on Church Street closed to the public and was demolished.
 It had been Woodlesford's largest pub.
 The village contains a post office, a convenience store, a newsagent and other shops and food outlets.
 Some people in the area travel to Leeds or Wakefield for recreation.

-The village has its own Army Cadet Force unit (part of Yorkshire North & West ACF) which is based on Oulton Lane near the playing field/skate park.
+The village has an Army Cadet Force unit, part of Yorkshire (North & West) ACF, which is based on Oulton Lane near the playing field/skate park.